adityarajrao/bare-tcp-cat/README.md

 ### Key design decision: no global state

 Each call to `tcpCat` allocates its own `tcp_request_t` and attaches it to `socket.data`.
-This makes concurrent calls safe — each request owns its own socket, buffer, and promise deferred independently.
+This makes concurrent calls safe as each request owns its own socket, buffer, and promise deferred independently.

 ## AI Usage Disclosure